 The rapid pace of change in technology shows no signs of slowing down.
-As such, the industry needs legal advice that is up-to-the-minute and practical.
+As such, businesses need intellectual property and technology legal advice that is commercial and up-to-the-minute.

 No matter what type of technology you have in development, it is essential to have the right protections in place.
 This will help ensure your ideas become and remain a commercial success.